 - The key to aromatic and delicious ladoos is to roast the besan correctly; else, the besan would taste raw.

-- Roasting the besan on a medium to low heat stirring continually stirring is important.
+- Roasting the besan on a medium to low heat stirring continuously is important.
 Because, if the besan is overroasted, the laddoos will taste bitter and burnt.

 - I recommend not going by the time because it varies depending on the type of stove, pan, and flame intensity.
 The timeline I provided in the post is only a guideline.